blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 4. Super lube: Dries after 1 hour.
 Renders up to a 20ft square surface frictionless.
 5. Potion of invisibility: Become invisible for 1 minute
 6. Potion of night vision: you can see in the dark for the next 1 hour
-7. Potion of <animal>.
-You become this animal.
+7. Animal potion: You become this animal.
 Every time you take a rest, you may make a DC15 WIS save to return to normal.
 8. Dragon's breath: Until the end of this combat, you may use your action to create a 15ft cone of fire.
 All creatures inside make a DC 15 DEX save to halve 3d6 damage
 9. Greater healing potion: recover 4d4+4 HP
 10. Brute's brew: Your strength modifier is +6 until you finish your next rest.